WestHealth/dash-dict-callback/README.md

 The example above shows two filter sets applied to two graphical units.
 In the ideal, you would want four callbacks with distinct

 ## Guide to Examples

+See the README file in the Examples directory